 In 1991, under Mary S. Hartman’s leadership, the directors formed a consortium to address this underrepresentation.
 Declaring the mission of the Institute as “dedicated to examining issues of leadership and advancing women’s leadership in education, research, politics, the workplace, and the world,” the founding directors established the Institute as a collaborative enterprise, the nation’s first such consortium dedicated to women’s lives and leadership.

 The founding directors of the Institute for Women’s Leadership were:

 - Mary S. Hartman, Dean of Douglass College

 - Ruth B. Mandel, Director, Center for American Women and Politics, Eagleton Institute of Politics

-- Alice Kessler-Harris, Director, Women’s Studies Program; (now Women’s and Gender Studies)
+- Alice Kessler-Harris, Director, Women’s Studies Program; (now Department of Women’s, Gender, and Sexuality Studies)

 - Carol Smith, Director, Institute for Research on Women

 - Charlotte A. Bunch, Director, Center for Women’s Global Leadership